A2Amir/Machine-Learning-Pipelines/README.md

 ## Tokenization

 Before I can classify any posts, I'll need to clean and tokenize the text data.
 Use what I learned from [the last Repo on NLP](https://github.com/A2Amir/NLP-and-Pipelines) to implement the function `tokenize`.
 Check out [this jupyter notebook](https://github.com/A2Amir/Machine-Learning-Pipelines/blob/master/Code/1_clean_tokenize.ipynb) to tokenize the text data.

+## Machine Learning Workflow
+Now I 've cleaned and tokenized the text data, it's time to complete the rest of my Machine Learning workflow.
+In [this jupyter notebook]() I first build out the normal way (without pipelines) to create a classifier then test my classifier.
+After buildin and testing my classifier I am going to refactor these steps into the two functions.